-I remember receiving the phone call like it was yesterday.
-The police in our son’s out of state college town wanted to speak with us about some trouble he’d encountered.
+I remember receiving the phone call like it was yesterday when I would have given nearly anything to find freedom from fear.
+The police in our son’s out-of-state college town wanted to speak with us about some trouble he’d encountered.

 That moment started a cyclone of emotions and a paralyzing struggle with fear that simply blindsided me.
 Although I struggled to identify exactly what I was afraid of, over the next many months, the Lord walked me through a painful and gut-wrenching spiritual journey of discovery and surrender.